asjoyner/shade/README.md

   1. Modest CPU usage to encrypt/decrypt on the way in/out.
   1. The chunks of identical files will not be deduplicated.

+## Cleanup

+When files are modified or overwritten (functionally the same), the previous File manifest, and some (or all) of the Chunks of the previous File may be orphaned.
+The umbrella package contains code for cleaning up these orphaned files and chunks.
+You can invoke single passes of it with shadeutil.
+A tool to do periodic cleanup is planned.